Skip to content

 Then said Jesus, Father, forgive them; for they know not what they do.

 Contrast this observation with "fuck you, Nephites!
-I'm going to raze your cities because there were wicked people in them!" and ask yourself if that seems characteristic of who we read about in the New Testament.
+I'm going to level entire cities because there were wicked people in them!" and ask yourself if that seems characteristic of who we read about in the New Testament.

 What if those Roman soldiers hadn't been conditioned to just follow orders, though?
 Wasn't Jesus' conviction and crucifixion necessary (for one reason or another)?
 Did those soldiers need forgiving if they were an integral part of the Plan of Salvation, fulfilling prophecies from the Old Testament?
 Would they otherwise be condemned for not killing Jesus?